The 5 Stages of an Advisory Firm

 In the early years, the focus is simple: survive.

 Most advisors in this stage are entirely focused on finding prospects and learning the business.
+Every day is a mix of excitement and anxiety — the thrill of building something new alongside the very real pressure of making it work.

 Typical experience: